How Much Water Should You Really Drink? A Science-Based Guide

 Quick answer: A good baseline is to drink half your body weight in ounces daily (e.g., 80 oz for a 160-lb person).
 Adjust up for exercise, heat, caffeine, and pregnancy.
 Check urine color—pale yellow means you're well hydrated.

-- Cognitive performance drops: Concentration, alertness, and short-term memory all decline with mild dehydration.
+- Cognition slips.
+Concentration, alertness, and short-term memory all measurably decline at mild dehydration.

-- Physical performance suffers: A 2% fluid loss can reduce exercise performance by up to 25%.
+- Physical output drops.
+A 2% fluid deficit can cut exercise performance by up to 25%.

-- Metabolism slows: Water is essential for metabolizing stored fat and carbohydrates.
+- Metabolism slows.
+Water is required for the breakdown of stored fat and carbohydrate.

-The National Academies of Sciences, Engineering, and Medicine recommends about 3.7 liters (125 oz) per day for men and 2.7 liters (91 oz) for women from all sources (food and beverages combined).
-About 20% typically comes from food, leaving roughly 100 oz for men and 73 oz for women from drinks.
+The National Academies of Sciences, Engineering, and Medicine puts the daily total at about 3.7 liters (125 oz) for men and 2.7 liters (91 oz) for women, including water from food.
+Roughly 20% of that typically comes from what you eat, leaving about 100 oz for men and 73 oz for women from beverages.

 | Factor | Adjustment | Why |